Hi-Angel/notes-backup/disks.md

 # Misc

 * block size is usually 512 bytes.
 AFAIR it was hardcoded.
 Anyway, it can be gotten with `blockdev --report /dev/sdX`
+* `gdisk` shows offsets in sectors, and the sector size is usually 512.
+As a hint that this is the case note whether first partitions starts at `2048` offset. `2048 * 512 = 1MB`.

 # RAID misc